OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:19

-So the singers, Heman, Asaph, and Ethan were appointed
+Thus, the singers, Heman, Asaph, and Ethan were appointed

 > to sound aloud cymbals of bronze;